Rappakal

-Rappakal is a 2005 Indian Malayalam film directed by Kamal.
-Mammootty, Nayanthara and Sharada appears in lead roles.
+Rappakal is a 2005 Indian Malayalam-language film directed by Kamal and written by T. A. Razzaq.
+Mammootty, Nayanthara and Sharada appear in the lead roles.

-Plot
+Synopsis

-This is a heartfelt story of a male help/valet and his motherly affection to the elderly woman, whom he looks after.
-It explores the Keralite soul of the family and the seamier aspects of it and finishes it with an evocation of the need to keep intrinsic humane values, in any period of change.
-Mammootty plays the role of the help who is also a vigilant caretaker of the Tharavad Veedu and is referred as the "Tree of Goodness" which protects the sanctity of the household.
-Sharada plays the role of the affectionate mother and Nayanthara as the house help.
+Rappakal tells the story of Krishnan, a deeply loyal domestic help who has dedicated his life to serving an aristocratic family and their matriarch, Saraswathiyamma.
+When the family’s extended relatives attempt to sell the ancestral estate for personal gain, Krishnan becomes the silent protector of the home and the family's legacy.
+It is a poignant drama that explores themes of unconditional loyalty, tradition, and the true meaning of family beyond blood relations.

 Box office

 The film was both commercial and critical success.
 It ran 100 days in theatres.

 Soundtrack

 All songs were composed by Mohan Sithara and lyrics were written by Kaithapram.